Devils River Packing List

 - personal water bottle (that you can refill from our coolers)

-- bug repellent and sunscreen and chapstick/lip balm
+- bug repellent and chapstick/lip balm

 - snorkel, mask and fins